bhargavim1/FC2016/README.md

 # FC2016
-For the foundation course of MAS
+This is created for the foundation course of MAS